rapid7/metasploit-framework/docs/metasploit-framework.wiki/Metasploit-Guide-PostgreSQL.md

   exploit/windows/postgres/postgres_payload
 ```

-Once you've done that, you can run any Postgres query against the target using the `query` command.
+Once you've done that, you can run any Postgres query against the target using the `query` command:

 ```msf
 postgresql @ 127.0.0.1:5432 (template1) > query -h